Anyass3/dmt-integrate/README.md

 If app has `index.html` then directory is served statically.

 This work with SvelteKit and other apps that use express-compatible server middleware.

+### special options

+`dmt integrate --sync` — will only sync directories without building or running `dmt-customize` (if present) `dmt integrate --reset` — will first delete the target app directory if it exists instead of syncing over it